Menu

 The first thing to do was to join MET, the Mediterranean Editors and Translators organization doing an excellent job on the cause in Spain, France, and Italy, for benchmarking.
 We attended the METMeeting seminar in 2013 and got lots of support for the idea and ideas for our own organization.
 MET only charges 30 euro per year, and they are inclusive with the memberships in order to expand the educative network – even Scandinavians are accepted as members.
 Despite the low cost, their lectures and workshops are excellent.

 The wheels started rolling.
 In Finland, we gathered a group of revisers and translators interested in founding NEaT, Nordic Editors and Translators.
-I’ll skip the boring part about several discussions, meetings, writing the constitution, getting it passed through the Finnish authority, opening a bank account, planning a website… The main thing is that we are now here and in full speed: we’ve had two seminars, one with the Finnish Association of Translators and Interpreters, one mini seminar with our guru Andrew Chesterman, we have a website at www.nordicedit.fi, a Twitter account @NordicEdiT, a Facebook page.
+I’ll skip the boring part about several discussions, meetings, writing the constitution, getting it passed through the Finnish authority, opening a bank account, planning a website… The main thing is that we are now here and in full speed: we’ve had two seminars, one with the Finnish Association of Translators and Interpreters, one mini seminar with our guru Andrew Chesterman, we have a website, a Twitter account @NordicEdiT, a Facebook page.
 In short: if you are a professional working with the English language in the Nordic countries, join us.
 It’ll be fun and very good for you.

 Have your say